-We're using the phrase 'running to lose weight' to refer to any kind of intense cardiovascular (cardio) exercise that you can do 2 or 3 times weekly as part of a weight loss program (or choose any other brief intense cardio exercise if you prefer.
+Running to lose weight is intense cardio exercise: we're using the phrase 'running to lose weight' to refer to any kind of intense (cardiovascular) cardio exercise that you can do 2 or 3 times weekly as part of a weight loss program (or choose any other brief intense cardio exercise if you prefer.

 Intense fitness training is always brief.
 It must be.